vitto-nardin/ThermoCycle/README.md

 # ThermoCycle and PemCycle Simulator
 The Thermodynamic and PEM Hydrogen Production Simulator is a Python-based tool designed for modeling and analyzing various thermodynamic cycles, built upon Object-Oriented Programming (OOP) principles.

+The present code was developed by me, M.Sc.
+Vittorio Nardin, in 2025 for the Scientific Programming for Thermal Sciences lecture administered by Professor P.h.D.
+Rafael F.L. de Cerqueira at the Mechanical Engineering Post-Graduate Program of the Universidade Federal de Santa Catarina (UFSC), Florianópolis, Santa Catarina, Brasil.

 Its core capabilities include:

 ### General Thermodynamic Cycle Simulation